acegoal07/acegoal07.github.io/projects/sierra/README.md

-rename ```(name)```|This command changes the nickname of Sierra in your server imdb ```(name of show or film)```|Creates a poll in the channel and collects the votes and after a certain amount of time displays the results poll ```(question)```|Creates a poll in the channel and collects the votes and after a certain amount of time displays the results
+rename ```(name)```|This command changes the nickname of Sierra in your server imdb ```(name of show or film)```|Creates a poll in the channel and collects the votes and after a certain amount of time displays the results poll ```(question)```|Creates a poll in the channel and collects the votes and after a certain amount of time displays the results ping|Used to see the latency for sierra and the ping for the Discord API
 <h3>Setup:</h3>

 |Command|Description|